-In contrast, rapidly rising interest rates and widening yield spreads generated significant net unrealized losses on our unsecuritized non-QM loans, while also compressing gain-on-sale margins for our loan originator affiliates.
-LendSure, while still profitable for the quarter, revised downward its earnings projections for 2022, and Longbridge generated a net loss for the quarter.
-As a result, we experienced a significant unrealized loss on our strategic investments in loan originators.
-Importantly, Longbridge's net loss was due to a reduction in the value of its MSR portfolio, whereas its origination segment was still profitable during the quarter.
+During the quarter, rapidly rising interest rates and widening yield spreads generated significant net unrealized losses on our unsecuritized non-QM loans, while also compressing gain-on-sale margins for our loan originator affiliates.
+Despite being profitable again during the second quarter, LendSure revised downward its earnings projections further for 2022.
+Meanwhile, Longbridge generated a net loss due to a reduction in the value of its MSR portfolio and losses on its pipeline of committed loans.
+The challenging market conditions also adversely affected performance of some of our other loan originator affiliates, most notably an Agency mortgage originator.
+As a result, we experienced a significant net loss for the quarter on our strategic investments in loan originators.
+In addition, yield spread widening also drove net losses on our credit securities.